-In order for Anthesis to accurately calculate fees payable by schemes wishing to use the compliance fee, it is essential that the information provided by PCSs on their costs and tonnages is accurate.
-In order to verify this, we propose to require schemes providing information to be subject to audit by Anthesis.
+In order for Anthesis to accurately calculate fees payable by PCSs wishing to use the compliance fee, it is essential that the information provided to Anthesis by PCSs detailing their costs and tonnages is accurate.
+In order to verify this, we propose to require schemes providing information to Anthesis to be subject to an audit by Anthesis.